chains-project/ghasum/SPECIFICATION.md

 error.

-If the checksum file exists the process shall obtain a lock on it, if this is not possible to process shall exit immediately (it means the file may be edited by another process leading to an inconsistent state).
+If the checksum file exists the process shall obtain a lock on it, if this is not possible the process shall exit immediately.
+Otherwise the file could be changed by another process potentially leading to an inconsistent sumfile.

 If the file lock is obtained, the process shall first read it and parse it completely to extract the sumfile version.
 If this fails the process shall exit